Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions: Fast estimation of Kendall's tau matrix

-We denote the corresponding Kendall's tau matrix estimator by $\widehat{\T} = \left[ \widehat{\tau}_{j_1,j_2} \right]_{p \times p}$, which serves as a first step estimator for obtaining a better estimator of the Kendall's tau matrix.
-The sample Kendall's tau matrix does not make any use of the underlying structure and will therefore be a rather naive tool in practice.
-Since we assume that the Kendall's taus in each of the off-diagonal blocks are equal, the idea of averaging the pairwise sample Kendall's tau follows naturally.
-Let us introduce the block estimator $\widehat{\T}^{B}$ that averages all sample Kendall's taus within each of the off-diagonal blocks.
+for any $1 \leq j_1, j_2 \leq p$.
+We denote the corresponding Kendall's tau matrix estimator by $\widehat{\T} = \left[ \widehat{\tau}_{j_1,j_2} \right]_{1 \leq j_1, j_2 \leq p}$, which serves as a first step estimator for obtaining a better estimator of the Kendall's tau matrix.
+This estimated Kendall's tau matrix $\widehat{\T}$ does not make any use of the underlying structure and will therefore be a rather naive tool in practice.
+As discussed in the previous section, we will introduce several estimators in the setting of Assumption~\ref{as:simp_structural}, with straightforward generalizations under Assumption~\ref{as:structural}.
+More precisely, for every estimator $\widehat{\tau}^{\ref{as:simp_structural}}$ of $\tau$ under Assumption~\ref{as:simp_structural}, we define a corresponding matrix estimator $\widehat{\T}^{\ref{as:structural}}$ under Assumption~\ref{as:structural} by

+Remember that $J$ is the set of pairs $(k_1, k_2)$ of block indices such that Kendall's tau $\tau_{j_1, j_2}$ does not depend on $j_1 \in \Gc_{k_1}, \ j_2 \in \Gc_{k_2}$.
+Since we assume that the Kendall's taus in (some of) the off-diagonal blocks are equal, the idea of averaging the pairwise sample Kendall's tau follows naturally.
+Let us introduce the block estimator $\widehat{\tau}^{B}$ that averages all sample Kendall's taus within each of the off-diagonal blocks.
 Formally, we have